k-box/k-search-client-js/docs/index.md

  - embed the search box and the results are visible in a page area and cannot hide other elements already in the page
 - `collapsed: Boolean`: (default `false`) If the search form should be collapsed to use less space on the page
 - `expandable: Boolean`: (default `true`) If the search input should become bigger when user interacts with it and the search results.
 If the `collapsed` option is set to true the `expandable` option will always be active.
+If expandable the search box will occupy the available space on the left of the search container.
 - `language: String`: (default `en`) The language for user interface localization.
 Currently supported only `en`

 ### via data attributes